-Simply put Telangiectasia is spider veins, otherwise known as “broken capillaries”.
-And it afflicts many, many people.
-In fact, 2 out of 3 women over the age of 30 have the appearance of blood vessels just below the surface of the skin.
-They can develop anywhere on the body but are most commonly seen on the face – around the nose, cheeks, and chin.
+Simply put Telangiectasia is spider veins, otherwise known as “broken capillaries” (or “broken blood vessels”).
+It afflicts many, many people.
+In fact, two out of three women over the age of 30 have the appearance of blood vessels just below the surface of the skin.
+They can develop anywhere on the body but are most commonly seen on the face, around the nose, cheeks, and chin.
 They can also develop on the legs, specifically on the upper thigh, below the knee joint, and around the ankles.
 So how do you pronounce it anyway?
 Listen here.

 Asking an Expert

-I went to skin care expert Carmen Murillo, R.N., L.E. of Simple Skin Solutions in Naperville IL for some answers.
+I went to skin care expert Carmen Murillo, R.N., L.E. of Simple Skin Solutions in Naperville, IL for some answers.
 Carmen is a registered nurse and a licensed esthetician.
-As well, Carmen trains doctors all across the United States & Canada on Cutera Lasers.
-This expertise contributes to her unique level of knowledge & skill in laser treatment, your best option when dealing with Telangiectasia.
+She also trains doctors all across the United States and Canada on Cutera Lasers.
+This expertise contributes to her unique level of knowledge and skill in laser treatment, which are your best option when dealing with Telangiectasia.

 Causes of Telangiectasia

 As we know, genetics pre-dispose us to lots of stuff, including Telangiectasia.
 But, broken capillaries also occur and re-cur due to other internal and external sources.